 The Ministry of Commerce and Industry through the National Department of Administration of Trade Agreements and Trade Protection.
-See, articles 34 to 50 of Law No. 38 of 31 July 2000; article 5(8) of Legislative Decree No. 6 of 15 February 2006; and articles 102, 104 (12) and (15) of Executive Decree No. 46 of 14 July 2008.
-Some FTAs indicate the following address for service of notices and requests:

-Dirección Nacional de Administración de Tratados Comerciales Internacionales y de Defensa Comercial (DINATRADEC) del Ministerio de Comercio e Industrias de Panamá, o su sucesor.
+See, articles 34 to 50 of Law No. 38 of 31 July 2000; article 5(8) of Legislative Decree No. 6 of 15 February 2006; and articles 102, 104 (12) and (15) of Executive Decree Government entity to which claim notices are No. 46 of 14 July 2008. sent Some FTAs indicate the following address for service of notices and requests: Dirección Nacional de Administración de Tratados Comerciales Internacionales y de Defensa Comercial (DINATRADEC) del Ministerio de Comercio e Industrias de Panamá, o su sucesor.
 Edificio Plaza Edison, Segundo Piso Avenida El Paical, Panamá, República de Panamá.

-Which government department or departments manage investment treaty arbitrations on behalf of this country?
+15 Which government department or departments manage investment treaty arbitrations on behalf of this country?

-Government department that manages investment treaty arbitrations The Office of the Attorney General, the Ministry of Economy and Finance, and any other entity designated by the Cabinet Council, manage investment treaty arbitrations in Panama.
+Government department that manages The Office of the Attorney General, the Ministry of Economy and Finance, and any other entity investment treaty arbitrations designated by the Cabinet Council, manage investment treaty arbitrations in Panama.

-Are internal or external counsel used, or expected to be used, by the state in investment treaty arbitrations?
+16 Are internal or external counsel used, or expected to be used, by the state in investment treaty arbitrations?
 If external counsel are used, does the state normally go through a formal public procurement process when hiring them?

-Internal/external counsel

-External counsel are used by Panama in investment treaty arbitrations, following a procurement process.
+Internal/external counsel External counsel are used by Panama in investment treaty arbitrations, following a procurement internat/externat counset process.